-A Section 4(f) property (e.g., a historic site) may not always have a previously identified property boundary and it may be necessary to establish a reasonable boundary through discussion with the OWJ (see definition in Section 8.2, Key Definitions).
+A Section 4(f) property (e.g., a historic site) may not always have a previously identified property boundary and it may be necessary to establish a reasonable boundary through discussion with the OWJ.
 Efforts to define boundaries should begin as soon as it is determined likely that the property is protected by Section 4(f) and that it may not have a clear boundary.
-The REM or Environmental Impact Analyst is responsible for contacting the OWJ.
+For parks, recreation areas, and wildlife and waterfowl refuges the REM or Environmental Impact Analyst is responsible for contacting the OWJ.
+For historic Section 4(f) resources, the PQI, in coordination with the REM or Environmental Impact Analyst, is responsible for contacting the OWJ.

 Permanent Incorporation.
-Permanent incorporation of land into a transportation facility occurs when all or a portion of a Section 4(f) property is acquired for a project.
-This can occur when DOT&PF will acquire all property rights (fee simple title) or a property interest that allows permanent access onto the property, such as a permanent easement for highway construction, maintenance, or other transportation-related purpose.
-See FHWA Section 4(f) Policy Paper, Section 3.2 for more information.
+Permanent incorporation of land into a transportation facility occurs when any portion of a Section 4(f) property is acquired for a project.
+This can occur when DOT&PF will acquire all property rights (fee simple title) or a property interest that allows permanent access onto the property, such as a permanent easement for highway construction, maintenance, or other transportation-related purpose (FHWA Section 4(f) Policy Paper, Section 3.2).

 Adverse Temporary Occupancy.
-A Section 4(f) use occurs when there is a temporary occupancy of land that is adverse in terms of the Section 4(f) statute's preservation purpose.
-FHWA regulations (23 CFR)

-774.13(d)) identify five temporary occupancy criteria for the exception.
-If the project cannot meet the exception criteria, the temporary occupancy is adverse and constitutes a Section 4(f) property use.
-See Section 8.5.2.
-Exceptions, item d, below.
+A Section 4(f) use occurs when there is a temporary occupancy of land deemed adverse in terms of the Section 4(f) statute's preservation purpose.
+If the temporary occupancy of land satisfies the five conditions identified by FHWA regulations (23 CFR 774.13(d)) then the occupancy can be determined to be so minimal as to not constitute a use within the meaning of Section 4(f).
+If the project cannot meet these conditions, the temporary occupancy is adverse and constitutes a Section 4(f) property use (See Section 8.5.2(d)).

 Constructive Use (23 CFR 774.15).
-A Constructive Use occurs when a transportation project does not incorporate land from a Section 4(f) property, but when the project's proximity impacts are so severe that the activities, features, or attributes of the property are substantially impaired.
+A constructive use occurs when a transportation project does not incorporate land from a Section 4(f) property, but when the project's proximity impacts are so severe that the activities, features, or attributes of the property are substantially impaired.
 The FHWA Section 4(f) Policy Paper (Section 3.2) states "As a general matter this means that the value of the resource, in terms of its Section 4(f) purpose and significance, will be meaningfully reduced or lost."